quasarframework/quasar/docs/src/pages/backend-and-api/firebase/structure.md

 ---
 title: Firebase Application Initialization and Service Structure
-desc: Application initiallization and strucuture instrcutions for firebase implementation on the Quasar framework.
+desc: Application initialization and structure instructions for firebase implementation on the Quasar framework.
 ---

 A typical Quasar app structure can be seen [here](https://quasar.dev/quasar-cli/cli-documentation/directory-structure).

 First we need to create a boot file.
 Be sure to read up on quasar’s boot files [here](https://quasar.dev/quasar-cli/cli-documentation/boot-files).
 This is a great review, and also a core tenant to understanding how firebase is embedded into a quasar app, and also the root place to start when debugging firebase issues.
 Once the firebase boot file is created we’ll then need to add its name to the boot config array in the `quasar.conf.js`

 > A simple approach would be to create the firebase boot file, initialize your firebase app with your config, extend the Vue instance with a reference to firebase, and then use the firebase SDK throughout your app.
-[Here](https://medium.com/@anas.mammeri/vue-2-firebase-how-to-build-a-vue-app-with-firebase-authentication-system-in-15-minutes-fdce6f289c3c) is a popluar medium article as a primer for Firebase and Vuejs.
+[Here](https://medium.com/@anas.mammeri/vue-2-firebase-how-to-build-a-vue-app-with-firebase-authentication-system-in-15-minutes-fdce6f289c3c) is a popular medium article as a primer for Firebase and Vuejs.

 ```bash
 $ quasar new boot firebase